freedomofpress/securedrop-docs/docs/ossec_alerts.rst

 although we've described some common scenarios in the :ref:`troubleshooting section <troubleshooting_ossec>`.

-If you have your GPG public key handy, copy it to ``install_files/ansible-base`` and then specify the filename, e.g.
+If you have your *OSSEC Alert Public Key* public key handy, copy it to ``install_files/ansible-base`` and then specify the filename, e.g.
 ``ossec.pub``, in the ``ossec_alert_gpg_public_key`` line of
 ``group_vars/all/site-specific``.